microcks/microcks.io/content/documentation/guides/usage/stateful-mocks.md

 ## Wrap-up

 Starting with `1.10.0` release, Microcks mocks can now become **stateful**.
-Automaticaly turning mocks into stateful simulations is impossible as there are numerous design guidelines that need to be considered, and after all, the world is definitely not only CRUD 😉
+Automatically turning mocks into stateful simulations is impossible as there are numerous design guidelines that need to be considered, and after all, the world is definitely not only CRUD 😉

-At Microcks we took the approach to put this power in user's hand, providing powerful primitives like scripts, `store`, `requestContext` and [template expressions](/documentation/references/templates) to manage persistence where it makes sense for your simulations.
+At Microcks, we took the approach of putting this power in the user's hands, providing powerful primitives like scripts, `store`, `requestContext` and [template expressions](/documentation/references/templates) to manage persistence where it makes sense for your simulations.

-You've seen these different primitives - `store.get()`, `store.put()`, `store.delete()` functions - in action during this how-to guide.
-Remember that the things you've learned here are not restricted to REST APIs but are also applicable to other API types like GraphQL, gRPC and SOAP!
+During this how-to guide, you've seen these different primitives—`store.get()`, `store.put()`, `store.delete()` functions—in action.
+Remember that the things you've learned here are not restricted to REST APIs but also apply to other API types like GraphQL, gRPC and SOAP!

 Happy mocking! 🤡